Review · General

 Better use case

-People who already use ambient/meditation audio and want a $39 add-on for short structured sessions
+People who already use ambient or meditation audio and want a short, structured session

 Skip if